amelia2802/buildher_projects/buildher_june_avalanche/Readme.md

-# Build dApp using Leo
+# BbuildHer Avalanche workshop

-This is a solution to the [buildHer Storeswift workshop task](https://github.com/ava-labs/avalanche-starter-kit/blob/main/src/0-send-receive/_INSTRUCTIONS.md).
+This is a solution to the [buildHer Avalanche workshop task](https://github.com/ava-labs/avalanche-starter-kit/blob/main/src/0-send-receive/_INSTRUCTIONS.md).
 Completed the task on codespace.

 ## Table of contents